GerHobbelt/owemdjee/README.md

 - **brotli** [📁](./brotli) [🌐](https://github.com/GerHobbelt/brotli) -- compression
 - **CacheLib** [📁](./CacheLib) [🌐](https://github.com/GerHobbelt/CacheLib) -- provides an in-process high performance caching mechanism, thread-safe API to build high throughput, low overhead caching services, with built-in ability to leverage DRAM and SSD caching transparently.
 - **caffe** [📁](./caffe) [🌐](https://github.com/GerHobbelt/caffe) -- a fast deep learning framework made with expression and modularity in mind, developed by Berkeley AI Research (BAIR)/The Berkeley Vision and Learning Center (BVLC).
+  - **ho-hum**; reason: uses google protobuffers, CUDA SDK for the GPU access (at least that's how it looks from the header files reported missing by my compiler).
+Needs more effort before this can be used in the monolithic production builds.

 - **cairo** [📁](./cairo) [🌐](https://github.com/GerHobbelt/cairo) --multi-platform 2D graphics library with support for multiple output devices.
 Currently supported output targets include the X Window System (via both Xlib and XCB), quartz, win32, and image buffers, as well as PDF, PostScript, and SVG file output.
 Experimental backends include OpenGL.
 Cairo is designed to produce consistent output on all output media while taking advantage of display hardware acceleration when available (for example, through the X Render Extension).
 - **cairo-demos** [📁](./cairo-demos) [🌐](https://github.com/GerHobbelt/cairo-demos) -- several simple programs intended to demonstrate some of the features of the Cairo graphics library (http://cairographics.org).
 - **calibre** [📁](./calibre) [🌐](https://github.com/GerHobbelt/calibre) -- an e-book manager.
 It can view, convert, edit and catalog e-books in all of the major e-book formats.
 It can also talk to e-book reader devices.
 It can go out to the internet and fetch metadata for your books.
 It can download newspapers and convert them into e-books for convenient reading.
 It is cross platform, running on Linux, Windows and macOS.